Jupita-io/kotlin/README.md

 ```

 ### Step 3
-Build Jupita Agent - '2' has been used to represent the agentId;
+Build Jupita Agent - '2' has been used to represent the agent_id;

 ```
 val token = "your-token"
-val agentId = "2"
+val agent_id = "2"
-val agent = Agent.Builder(applicationContext, token, agentId).build()
+val agent = Agent.Builder(applicationContext, token, agent_id).build()
 ```

 ### Step 4
-Call the dump API as a message from Agent by specifying the message and clientId – represented as '3' below;
+Call the dump API as a message from Agent by specifying the message and client_id – represented as '3' below;

 ```
 agent.dump( "Hello",